-have always lived according to our traditional principles that promote peace.
+have always accorprinciples that promote peace.
 But today, tensions between herders and farmers prevent us from living peacefully," says Hadj Mohamadou, a 68-year old Nigerian farmer.
 Raised in a family of herders and a father of three boys, also herders, Hadj Mohamadou is worried about the rise in in tensions between farmers and herders.
 This concern is shared by Babacar Selou, the son of a Guinean farmer who laments that "violent clashes between farmers and herders are common".